Do you want to learn to rank #1 for high-traffic keywords in any niche?

 Open the page editor and scroll down to the “Yoast SEO” box.

-Adjust the SEO title/meta description and get a preview of what your search engine result will look like:
+Adjust the SEO title/meta description and get a preview of what your SERP will look like.

-First 100 words: Include your target keyword somewhere in the first paragraph of your body copy:
+First 100 words: Include your target keyword (or a close variant) somewhere in the first paragraph of your body copy:

 Heading tags: Make sure your blog post title is wrapped in an H1 tag.
-Google views the H1 tag as your post headline.
-It helps Google better understand the topic of your post.
+Google views the H1 tag as your post headline, and helps bots quickly understand the topic of your post.

-Try to include keyword variations in H2 and H3 tags within your post.
+Try to include sematnic and secondary keyword variations in H2 and H3 tags within the post.

-Google cannot read images, so make sure to include your target keyword in the image alt text so Google can understand what they are about.
+Google cannot read images, so include target keywords in image alt text so Google can understand what they are about.

 Note: Do NOT stuff keywords in alt text.
 Instead, write the alt text in a way that accurately describes what the image is about.
 Keep it natural.